 General Research Areas: Drug Metabolism and Mechanistic Toxicology

 Molecular Mechanisms of Toxicant Biotransformation, Gene Regulation and Toxic Outcomes

-One ongoing project, conducted in collaboration with the laboratory of Jason Matthews at the University of Oslo, is elucidating the role of a protein called TCDD-inducible poly-ADP-ribose polymerase (TIPARP) in providing a negative regulatory feedback loop to the activation of AHR by its exogenous and dietary ligands, and the toxic consequences of disrupting this negative feedback.
-A second project aims to investigate the relative importance of NAT- and CYP-dependent bioactivation and detoxification reactions in modulating the toxicity of AAs to intracellular macromolecules and organelles in the liver.
+One ongoing project focuses on elucidating the key role played by a protein called TCDD-inducible poly-ADP-ribose polymerase (TIPARP; PARP7) in providing a negative regulatory feedback loop to the transcriptional activation of AHR by both its exogenous and dietary ligands, and the therapeutic or toxic consequences of disrupting this negative feedback by TIPARP using genetic or pharmacological means.

 Gomez A, Bindesboll C, Satheesh SV, Grimaldi G, Hutin D, MacPherson L, Ahmed S, Tamblyn L, Cho T, Nebb HI, Moen A, Anonsen JH, Grant DM, Matthews J (2018).
 Characterization of TCDD-inducible poly-ADP-ribose polymerase (TIPARP/ARTD14) catalytic activity.
 Biochem J 475(23): 3827-3846.